-CHEN 555 EMERGING FOOD TECHNOLOGIES AND BIOTECHNOLOGY 3.0: 3 cr.
-E
+CHEN 555 EMERGING FOOD TECHNOLOGIES AND BIOTECHNOLOGY

-This course covers new & emerging food technologies & food biotechnology; develops ways to process, preserve, package, or store food, according to industry, specifications, and regulations; studies the physical, microbiological, and chemical makeup of food.
+This course covers new & emerging food technologies & food biotechnology; develops ways to process. preserve, package, or store food, according to industry, specifications, and regulations; studies the physical, microbiological, and chemical makeup of food.